petermc87/Sports-GOATS/README.md

 A CRUD based application, Sport GOATS is a place where you can post you favorite sports personality and why you think they are the GOAT.
 This is a fun place to display your best image of your GOAT including your reasons and have your say on othe users GOATS!

+## Getting Started
+Follow the live link to the page
 ## *Live Link*

-## Getting Started
 To begin posting, create an account and login in.
-You will be redirected to the home page where you will have the option to view previous posts, comment and like/dislike.
-Additionally, you will be able to create your own
+You will be redirected to the home page where you will have the option to view previous posts, comments and likes/dislikes.
+Additionally, you will be able to create your own.

 To post, you will have to option to:
 * Add your name